Beeswax furniture polish cleans, enhances and polishes all types of wood

 A. Yes, beeswax can be applied over all types of wood finishes including varnishes, stains, oils and paints.
 In these instances you would be using the beeswax for extra protection of the wood and to polish the wood to your desired shine.

 A. Beeswax penetrates the grain forming an attractive polished finish.
 Any water that touches the wood will bead up on the surface.

 Q. What is the difference between your Beeswax Polish and Wood Wax & Polish?

-The main difference is the Beeswax Polish will protect and enhance without changing the colour, whereas the Wax & Polish will soak further into the wood darkeing it slightly, in a similar way that a wood oil would do.
+The main difference is the Beeswax Polish will protect and enhance without changing the color, whereas the Wax & Polish will soak further into the wood darkening it slightly, in a similar way that a wood oil would do.